A Novel Max Pressure Algorithm Based on Traffic Delay: Conclusion

 \section{Conclusion}

-This paper proposes a novel MP network-wide signal control algorithm, which uses travel delay in the previous time step to calculate weight for movements.
-Under the assumption of infinite queue capacity, the model is analytically proven to maximize the network throughput, which is the key property of the original Q-MP (\cite{varaiya2013max}).
+This paper proposes a novel MP network-wide signal control algorithm, which uses the total travel delay in the previous time step to calculate weight for movements.
+With the development and ubiquitous of probing vehicles or mobile devices, real-time travel delay can be readily measured at a low cost, which makes the proposed model feasible in practical.
+Under the assumption of infinite queue capacity, the model is analytically proven to maximize the network throughput, which is the key property of the Original-MP \citep{varaiya2013max}.
 The performance of the proposed variant is compared with other MP frameworks using the microscopic traffic simulation in SUMO.
 First, we showed that time step for decision-making plays a key role on the model performance and selected the optimal time steps for each model according to the simulation results.
 Then, we applied all the models to a typical time-varying traffic condition.
-Overall, the proposed model outperforms all benchmark models in average delay, blocked vehicles and network throughput, although one of the benchmark models has a slightly better performance than the proposed model in low traffic conditions.
+Overall, the proposed model outperforms three benchmark models: Original-MP, TT-MP and H-MP which use the number of vehicles on a link, total travel time and number of stopped (halting) vehicles, respectively, as the metric to define weight and pressure, in average delay, blocked vehicles and network throughput, although H-MP has a slightly better performance than the proposed model in low traffic conditions.
 One benefit of the proposed delay-based model is that it can be implemented using measurements taken from a subset of vehicles.
 Thus, we explored the results if the required metrics for the models are not fully known by assuming a CV environment.
 The control performance of the proposed model was tested under different penetration rates.
 As expected, a higher penetration rate leads to a better control performance.
 We also studied the threshold of the penetration rate at which the proposed model is better than the benchmark models under a full CV environment.
 The threshold values are shown to be decreasing with the increasing in demand.